Pal1795/Store-Sales-Forecasting/README.md

 **Data Preparation & Feature Engineering**

-To convert the time series data into a supervised learning problem, we:
+To convert the time series data into a supervised learning problem:

 - Merged the oil price, holidays, and stores data with historical sales records.